locnnil/workshop/docs/explanation/sdks/sdks.rst

 ----------

 To make SDKs customisable and extensible,
-|project_markup| implements a counterpart to
+|ws_markup| implements a counterpart to
 :program:`snapd`'s
 `interface manager <https://snapcraft.io/docs/interface-management>`__,
 which controls whether an SDK can use resources beyond its confines.
 You can think of specific interfaces as resource *types*: file system, hardware, computing and so on.

-Specific interfaces are predefined and implemented by |project_markup|, so you can't create a custom interface type.
+Specific interfaces are predefined and implemented by |ws_markup|, so you can't create a custom interface type.
-Currently, |project_markup| supports the following:
+Currently, |ws_markup| supports the following:

 - :ref:`Camera interface <exp_camera_interface>` (manually connected)
 - :ref:`Desktop interface <exp_desktop_interface>` (manually connected)